Sustainable Energy Systems

 Access and application

-The Master's degree programme in Sustainable Energy Systems requires the following qualifications and skills:
+The Master’s degree programme Sustainable Energy Systems requires the following qualifications or competencies:

-- Completion of a relevant bachelor's or diploma degree with a focus on engineering, natural sciences or industrial engineering or
+- a completed relevant Bachelor’s or Diploma degree with a focus on engineering, natural sciences, or industrial engineering, or

-The decision on subject relevance or equivalence and thus on admission lies with the programme director.
-If the equivalence of a degree program is basically given and only individual supplements to the equivalence are missing, the programme director is entitled to combine the determination of equivalence with the requirement of examinations to be taken during the Master's degree program.
+The decision on the relevance or equivalence of the previous qualification, and thus on admission, lies with the programme director.
+If the equivalence of a degree is fundamentally given but certain elements are missing for full equivalence, the programme director is authorised to determine equivalence with the condition of supplementary examinations, which must be completed during the Master’s programme.

 FHV's application periods are structured as follows: